paternogbc/site_pgb/content/authors/admin/_index.md

 ---

-I am interested in Ecology, Evolution and Data Analysis.
-My current research is focused on the role of herbivores and sexual selection on the evolution of sex and the diversification of the Angiosperms.
-I am also interested in the mechanisms shaping plant community structure and their implications to restoration ecology.
-I have great interest in statistics and data visualization, phylogenetics and developing open software.
+Graduated in Ecology and trained as a plant ecologist with a master and PhD in ecology.
+In the last two years has worked as a postdoctoral fellow conducting research on the evolution of sexual strategies in the angiosperms and developing a large-scale restoration experiment in the Atlantic Forest.
+Is an ambassador of the Center for Open Science and a member of the steering committee of the Global Arid Zone Project (a global synthesis of restoration initiatives in arid and semi-arid environments).
+Has great experience working in collaboration with international reserach projects, strong background in experimental ecology, evolutionary analysis, comparative studies and statistical programming in R. Has served as an Lecturer of Ecology at the Department of Botany, Ecology and Zoology at UFRN.
+Has experience in postgraduate teaching, including theoretical and field ecology, statistics and evolution.